Hami-Siami/HDC/README.md

 - Open each notebook.
 - Run all cells top-to-bottom.
-- GPU is optional but recommended for Text (ngrams) and large HDC dimensions.
+- GPU is optional but recommended for Text task (ngrams) and large HDC dimensions.

 ## References